 the nails of Christ, and in the Procession of the Risen Christ, Easter Sunday,

-without the attributes of the Passion The throne on which it processes is the
+without the attributes of the Passion.
+The throne on which it processes is the

 work of Manuel Juan Carrillo Marco, who was commissioned in 1954, being

-of the main Paso, it was restored and gilded again in 2001 in the workshops of
+completely finished and parading for the first time two years later; like that, it was restored and gilded again in 2001 in the workshops of

 Bonifacio Pérez Ballesteros, who carved in wood and gilded a set of rod tips